buff0k/Debian-11-Groupware/README.md

  ```bash
  servers = "127.0.0.1";
  ```
- Restart RSPAMD:
+ Restart Rspamd:
  ```bash
  systemctl restart rspamd
  ```

- 5. Configure RSPAMD to learn
+ 5. Configure Rspamd to learn

- RSPAMD can learn to identify spam by monitoring user actions (When users move an email to their Junk folder, it will be marked as ham, and if this action is repeated by other users, it will be marked as Spam).
+ Rspamd can learn to identify spam by monitoring user actions (When users move an email to their Junk folder, it will be marked as ham, and if this action is repeated by other users, it will be marked as Spam).

   a.
 Enable learning: